KJMcGuire/kjmcguire.com/content/doing/doing-2/index.md

 For now I will continue replacing the shrubs because the landscapers didn't dig adequate holes and basically planted them in solid clay.
 I've already replaced a few dozen dead from root rot (in the desert!).

 I'm sure there's a lesson in this.
 I need to let go of control---because the deer ARE going to eat my roses.
 I need to practice patience, because fixing this is going to take years.
 In the meantime, I suppose, I need to take Patrul Rinpoche's heart advice and just settle into whatever is going to occur in my backyard.
-Maybe I did get my *Dharma*scape.
+Maybe I did get my *dharma*scape.